PedemonteGiacomo/OpenMp-Parallel-Computing/old/README.md

 ### Parallel Convolution with Kernel:
 This code segment applies convolution to an image using a specified kernel matrix.
 The original image is represented as a 3-dimensional array with dimensions DIM_ROW+PAD × DIM_COL+PAD × DIM_RGB, where padding (PAD) is added around the image to accommodate convolution.
 The convolution operation involves sliding the kernel over the image and computing the element-wise multiplication of the kernel and the corresponding image region, followed by accumulation.
 OpenMP parallelization is utilized to distribute the convolution computations across multiple threads, effectively accelerating the convolution process.

+## Note

+The programs in this folder are kept for historical reference.
+The actively maintained implementation and benchmark script live in `../monolithic/`.